John-Nagle/maptools/NOTES.md

    - Fix length of uuid field in "regionimpostors" in database.
    - "MySQL" statement generator only allows up to 12 fields, and I have 18.
 Bleah.

+2025-11-19

+   Recovering from walking pneumonia.
+   Downloadimpostors is working.
+   Starting on uploadimpostors, where an LSL script tells the database what's been uploaded.
+   - Sculpts or meshes are self-identifying from their names
+   - Textures.
+Need to work on naming convention.